configcat/docs/website/docs/sdk-reference/ruby.md

 ## Logging

-In the _ConfigCat SDK_ there is a default logger writes logs to the standard output.
+In the _ConfigCat SDK_, a default logger writes logs to the standard output.
 The following example shows how to set the _Log Level_ of the default logger.

 ```ruby
 ConfigCat.logger.level = Logger::INFO